paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-038-fishery-conservation-and-management.md

 ### Statutory Notes

-#### Delayed Effective Date and Termination of Section
+#### Termination of Section
-For delayed effective date of section and for termination of section five years after Jan.
-13, 2021, see Effective and Termination Dates notes below.
+For termination of section five years after Jan.
+13, 2021, see Effective and Termination Dates note below.

 #### References in Text
 The Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast States Act of 2012, referred to in subsec. (b), is subtitle F (§ 1601 et seq.) of Pub.
 L. 112–141, div.
 A, title I, July 6, 2012, 126 Stat.
 588, which is set out as a note under [section 1321 of Title 33](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1321&num=0&edition=prelim), Navigation and Navigable Waters.
 For complete classification of this Act to the Code, see Tables.